 Vitamins – While coconut water has only low amounts of B vitamins, one cup gives you 5.8 mg of vitamin C which is 10% of the daily recommended value.

-Minerals – On top of the electrolytes that are essential for post-workout recovery, coconut water can give you 17% of the daily value of manganese and low amounts of iron, phosphorous, copper, selenium and zinc.
+Minerals – On top of the electrolytes essential for post-workout recovery, coconut water can give you 17% of the daily value of manganese and low amounts of iron, phosphorous, copper, selenium and zinc.

-This means, coconut water may not be a good sports drink alternative for those who engage in strenuous exercise that causes a lot of sweating, as more sodium is lost through sweat than potassium and coconut water doesn’t have enough to replenish the lost amount.
+This means coconut water may not be a good sports drink alternative for those who engage in strenuous exercise that causes a lot of sweating, as more sodium is lost through sweat than potassium, and coconut water doesn’t have enough to replenish the lost amount.

-It seems coconut water is a viable sports drink alternative to rehydrate after a low to moderate intensity workout.
+It seems coconut water is a viable sports drink alternative to rehydrate after a low to moderate-intensity workout.
 There’s a common sense question you might be asking yourself: If coconut water’s only shortage in terms of becoming an adequate sports drink is its low sodium content, then why not add some more?